nir0s/backtrace/README.md

 * If `reverse` is True, the traceback entries will be printed in reverse order.
 * If `align` is True, all parts (line numbers, file names, etc..) will be aligned to the left according to the longest entry.
-This allow for extended readability as you eyes don't have to move between columns to understand what's going on.
+This allows for extended readability as your eyes don't have to move between columns to understand what's going on.
 * If `strip_path` is True, only the file name will be shown, not its full path.
 This is useful when you know you're running in the context of a single module or a single package containing only a root folder so you only need file names.
 This can help keep the traceback clean.
 * If `enable_on_envvar_only` is True, only if the environment variable `ENABLE_BACKTRACE` is set, backtrace will be activated.
 * If `on_tty` is True, backtrace will be activated only if you're running in a real terminal (i.e. not piped, redirected, etc..).
 This can help keep the original traceback when logging to files or piping to look for information.
 * `styles` is a dictionary containing the styling for each part of the rebuilt traceback.
-See below:
+See below.
-* If `conservative` is true, a more conservative view will be provided for people who find the default backtrace style too new or intimidating.
+* If `conservative` is true, a more conservative format will be provided for people who find the default backtrace style too new or intimidating.
 For example, no alignment will be done (unless `align` is explicitly passed), `styles` will be ignored, and potential unnecessary data will be retained.
 Try It!
 It's still eye-candy.

 #### Styles